-Banks / FIs should issue CDs only in dematerialised form.
+Banks / Fls should issue CDs only in dematerialised form.
 However, according to the Depositories Act, 1996, investors have the option to seek certificate in physical form.
-Accordingly, if investor insists on physical certificate, the bank / FI may inform the Chief General Manager, Financial Markets Department, Reserve Bank of India, Central Office, Fort, Mumbai - 400 001 about such instances separately.
+Accordingly, if an investor insists on physical certificate, the bank / Fl may inform the Chief General Manager, Financial Markets Department, Reserve Bank of India, Central Office, Fort, Mumbai - 400 001 about such instances separately.
 Further, issuance of CDs will attract stamp duty.
-A format (Annex I) is enclosed for adoption by banks / FIs.
+A format (Annex I) is enclosed for adoption by banks / Fls.
 There will be no grace period for repayment of CDs.
-If the maturity date happens to be holiday, the issuing bank should make payment on the immediate preceding working day.
-Banks / FIs may, therefore, so fix the period of deposit that the maturity date does not coincide with a holiday to avoid loss of discount / interest rate.
+If the maturity date happens to be a holiday, the issuing bank/Fl should make payment on the immediate preceding working day.
+Banks / Fls, therefore, should fix the period of deposit in such a manner that the maturity date does not coincide with a holiday to avoid loss of discount / interest rate.